SBWL Supply Networks and Services

 In course V students get the chance to apply the theoretical and practical insights from the parallel course in sustainable logistics in the context of their own research and scientific work.
 Students study recent research topics in sustainable logistics operations and improve their skills to analyze difficult situations in the dynamic context of sustainable supply chain management.
 While the first half of the semester is dedicated to the above, the second half is focused on supporting students’ in developing research questions and writing individual seminar papers.
 A bachelor thesis can be written based on the topic of the seminar paper if the seminar has been passed with a grade of at least “Gut (2)”.

 Course V: Seminar on Project Management (English.
-Only available in the summer semester!
+Only available in the winter semester!)

 The course introduces students to the basic concepts and principles of Project Management.
 It covers project objectives plan, work break down structure, project scheduling, project stakeholder management, risk management, project organisation and roles.
 Students apply these methods and concepts on their training projects and learn how to consider sustainable development principles in project management.
 Students will find themselve logistic projects and analyse their project management practices.
 This interactive course is both theoretically based and hands on.
 By that it allows insights into the project management practice and enables students to reflect benefits and limits of project management and prepare them to apply project management in business context.

 Registration of bachelor thesis